-Section 16(a) of the Securities and Exchange Act of 1934 requires the Company's directors and executive officers, and any person who owns more than ten percent of the Company's stock, to file with the Securities and Exchange Commission ("SEC") initial reports of ownership and reports of changes in ownership of common stock.
+Section 16(a) of the Securities and Exchange Act of 1934, as amended, requires the Company's directors and executive officers, and any person who owns more than ten percent of the Company's stock, to file with the Securities and Exchange Commission ("SEC") initial reports of ownership and reports of changes in ownership of common stock.
 Such persons are required by the SEC's regulations to furnish the Company with copies of all Section 16(a) reports they filed.

-To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company and written representation that no other reports were required during fiscal year ended June 29, 1997, all such Section 16(a) filing requirements were met.
+To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company and written representation that no other reports were required, all such Section 16(a) filing requirements have been made during fiscal year ended June 28, 1998, except Mr. Stewart Little, Vice President, was late filing one report reflecting six transactions (cashless exercise of stock options and sale) and Mr. Donald Orr was late filing a report on a gift of stock to a charitable foundation.